Category

 This edition of Disability Support Guide lists the conditions typically associated with ‘picky eating,’ how this can impact the quality of life for a person who has an aversion to certain foods, how others can show support and some indicators for intervention.

-Cooking can be fun and hosting a get-together or a birthday party can be a personal self-esteem booster, but the piercing states of others in attendance, waiting on the person playing with the food a host has made — it’s a bit much.
+Cooking can be fun and hosting a get-together or a birthday party can be a personal self-esteem booster, but having others in attendance and waiting on the person playing with the food a host has made — it’s a bit much.
 Compound that feeling of embarrassment, coercion and dread with a condition which impacts dietary preferences and the resulting stress can be emotionally crushing.

 Conditions

-People with ASDs may find it difficult to try new things or even food they like when prepared in an unfamiliar way — perhaps even eating in a different environment or around different people can be enough to put down the knife and fork.
+People with autism spectrum disorder, also known as ASD, may find it difficult to try new things or even food they like when prepared in an unfamiliar way — perhaps even eating in a different environment or around different people can be enough to put down the knife and fork.

-The eating habits of those with ASDs may be influenced by a tendency to:
+The eating habits of those with ASD may be influenced by a tendency to:

-- Strictly adhere to daily routines; potentially have outbursts when changes occur
+• strictly adhere to daily routines and potentially have outbursts when changes occur; and

 Sensory processing disorder

-Sensory processing disorder is not formally recognised as per the Diagnostic and Statistical Manual of Mental Disorders, fifth edition, however, in the time since the DSM-V was published, research has been conducted on people with SPD.
+Sensory processing disorder, also known as SPD, is not formally recognised as per the Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-5), however, in the time since the DSM-V was published, research has been conducted on people with SPD.

-Children with ASDs are commonly associated with SPD, although little is known about the prevalence among adults with the condition and whether SPD is independent of an ASD diagnosis.
+Children with ASD are commonly associated with having SPD, although little is known about the prevalence among adults with the condition and whether SPD is independent of an ASD diagnosis.

 SPD sub-categories are believed to be ‘hyposensitivity’ — a diminished response to sensory stimuli and ‘hypersensitivity,’ which is characterised by extreme reactions to sensory stimuli.